Back

 5 Considerations for your Animated Technology Video

 Animated video for technology companies is absolutely booming right now.
-These short explainer videos are such an easy way to say what is often a pretty complex or new service in an easily digestible form.
-So we can see why it’s popular.
+These short explainer videos are an easy way to convey what is often a pretty complex or new service in an easily digestible form, so that anyone can understand the offering – we work on technology explainer videos almost weekly and we can see why it’s popular.

 We’ve recently worked on many Fintech, software, App, AI and automation, SaS, and medical technology animated videos.
 So we’re giving you a little insight into common pitfalls that we come across to help give you a head start when thinking about an animated video for your tech company.